Find our what you need to put on your resume and what recruiters are looking for. Use these tips and examples to make a perfect resume.

 This is where you’re explaining why you’re a great fit for the position or describing the value you’ll bring to the company.

 Pro Tip: Learn how to answer the toughest interview questions to show your study abroad experience was an opportunity for you to develop.

-Here’s how you can put study abroad on your resume:
+How to put study abroad on a resume:

-- Put study abroad in the resume experience section if you both worked and studied.
+- List it in the experience section if you both worked and studied.

-- Include study abroad in your resume skills section to show off the skills you acquired in an international environment.
+- Show off the skills you acquired in an international environment.

 Not sure if studying abroad looks good on a resume?
 Still have mixed feelings about how to put study abroad on your resume?
 Give us a shout out in the comments below!
 Always happy to help.